 During a hearing examination, the audiologist will first conduct a physical examination of your ears.
 The provider will use an otoscope to look into your ears for any physical condition that may be contributing to your hearing loss, such as wax buildup, ear infections or rupture.

 You may also undergo the following examinations:

 - A tone test to measure how well you distinguish high and low tones, as well as soft tones.

-- A speech test where you will be asked to repeat words and phrases
+- A speech test in which you will be asked to repeat words and phrases.

 As with hearing impairment, your audiologist will begin with a physical examination of your ears.
 Additional testing may be needed, including: